Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 - The English dub is simply fantastic

-- Second half is hampered by an overarching arc that is both shoe-horned and too silly
+- The second half is hampered by an overarching arc that is both shoe-horned and too silly

 - Lotte and Sucy get increasingly sidelined as the series goes on